Basra97/2420-Assignment-2/README.md

 This assignment involves creating two Bash scripts designed to automate essential system administration tasks in a Unix environment.
 These scripts will simplify system setup and user management, focusing on best practices for script clarity, error handling, and command-line flexibility.

-1. Configuration Scripts: A script to automate the installation of essential software and the linking of configuration files from a remote Git repository.
+1. Configuration Scripts: `project-1` automates the installation of essential software and the linking of configuration files from a remote Git repository.

-2. User Creation Script: A script to automate user account creation, including setting up groups, creating home directories, and configuring shell settings.
+2. New User Script: `project-2` is used to automate user account creation, including setting up groups, creating home directories, and configuring the users shell settings.

-### Table of Contents

 ## Project 1: Configuration Scripts

 ---

-Project-1 streamlines the setup of a new system like installing software packages, creating symbolic links to certain files.

-#### Folder Content
+### Folder Content

 1. `list_packages`
 2. `install_packages`